 #6 Filtered Showering

-Not something you might think of off the top of your head when it comes to how to get long hair but filtering the water cascading out of the shower head can give both your hair and skin a break from some of the chemicals that aren’t doing either of them any favors.
+Admittedly not something you might think of off the top of your head when it comes to how to get long hair.
+But filtering the water cascading out of the shower head can give both your hair and skin a break from some of the chemicals that aren’t doing either of them any favors.

 Bonus tip: Too late for filtering?
 To rid your strands of mineral build up and/or chlorine grab some apple cider vinegar and whip up a natural clarifying rinse.
 Dilute it one part vinegar to four parts water.
 Pour over freshly washed hair let sit for maybe 30 seconds, then rinse.